Workiva/w_transport/docs/guides/MockWebSocketHandlers.md

     });
 ```

-### Registering a handler to match WebSockets a URI pattern
+### Registering a handler for WebSockets that match a URI pattern

 Just like HTTP expectations, there is an alternate way to register handlers that
 allows matching via a `Pattern` for greater flexibility.
 This is especially